Have you ever thought, “How are diamonds made?” If so, we’ve got the answer for you!

 The sixteenth-century French scientist Antoine Lavoisier named carbon after doing an experiment that burned a diamond until all that was left was carbon dioxide.
 He concluded that carbon mixed with oxygen formed into carbon dioxide, the same thing that burning coal produced.
 Thus, diamonds and coal were made out of the same element: carbon.

-How to Get a Diamond Naturally
+How to Get a Natural Diamond

 It’s important when purchasing diamonds to understand the 4Cs (carat weight, color grade, clarity grade, cut grade).
 When looking at a diamond, don’t get caught up with the price or carat weight and forget about what makes or breaks a diamond: an excellent cut.
 When looking at a diamond sans an independent grading report, ask to look at another diamond alongside it with a report (and the same 4Cs).
 The latter will help you assess if the former was graded too liberally.